rynkow/quiz/README.md

 #### `quizstatistics`
 stores quiz statistics for a single quiz. <br>
-(tag, numbber of correct and wrong answers for every question in the quiz)
+(tag, number of correct and wrong answers for every question in the quiz)

 ### Server
 Java Spring Boot <br>